-Alexis Wansac is a trial-focused litigator with a focus on high-stakes, media-sensitive matters encompassing issues of technology, national security, and consumer protection.
+Alexis Wansac is a trial-focused litigator with particular experience in high-stakes, media-sensitive matters encompassing issues of technology, national security and consumer protection.
+She has significant experience representing both domestic and international clients in matters that carry substantial legal, reputational and operational risk.

 Representative Experience

-• Advises on complex multidistrict litigation strategy involving alleged violations of the Anti-Terrorism Act and Justice Against Sponsors of Terrorism Act.
+• Advises banking and charity clients on complex multidistrict litigation strategy involving alleged violations of the Anti-Terrorism Act and Justice Against Sponsors of Terrorism Act.

 View More

-• Successfully defended through international arbitration a large electronics company in a cross-border dispute with excess of $40 million in controversy, including recovery of attorneys’ fees.
+• Successfully defended through international arbitration a large electronics-industry company in a cross-border breach of contract dispute with excess of $40 million in controversy, including recovery of attorneys’ fees.

-• Represented technology company in investigation brought by Office of the Attorney General for the District of Columbia.
+• Represented technology company in investigation brought by Office of the Attorney General for the District of Columbia related to alleged violations of the District’s Consumer Protection Procedures Act.

-• Represented a loan provider in a civil investigation demand issued by the Consumer Financial Protection Bureau.
+• Represented a loan provider in a civil investigation demand issued by the Consumer Financial Protection Bureau regarding alleged deceptive marketing practices.

 • Defended former co-president of uranium transportation company against Foreign Corrupt Practices Act and related federal charges through a multiweek criminal trial, resulting in acquittals of multiple charges.